safwan-ms/safwan-ms/README.md

 <h1 align="center">Hi 👋, I'm Safwan</h1>
 <h3 align="center">A passionate Full-Stack developer from India</h3>

-- 🔭 I’m currently working on *Full-Stack Ecommerce Project*

-- 🌱 I’m currently learning *To leveling up in Advanced React!
-Hooks, Performance, and more magic! ✨🔥*

 - 👨‍💻 All of my projects are available at [https://safwaxportfolio.netlify.app](https://safwaxportfolio.netlify.app)

 - 💬 Ask me about *MERN Stack*